Florida woman accused of renting out home she didn’t own - NewsBreak

 Karey Whitfield told WFLA she unknowingly fell victim to the woman’s scheme.
 For weeks, she had been looking for a new place to rent with her husband and their teenage daughter.
 Then, a friend recommended Drozd.

-Whitfield contacted Drozd, who had ads on social media showing off one of the houses available for rent.Utah mill turned radioactive waste dump
+Whitfield contacted Drozd, who had ads on social media showing off one of the houses available for rent.Florida woman charged after squirting neighbor with water gun

 The two met at a home on Magnolia Drive in Clearwater, Florida.
 Whitfield liked the house, but Drozd told her she had another home with the same rental price.
 It was a bit older, but it was bigger and had a pool.